We’re looking for an Events Manager to join our team.

 Wallingford Town Council would like to thank everyone who participated in this years’ Remembrance Sunday Commemoration.

 The Town Council worked closely with Rev. David Rice and RAF Benson along with other organisations who took part.

-Wreaths were laid following a 2 minute silence and a service of Remembrance led by Rev. David Rice and was live streamed via Wallingford Radio.
+Wreaths were laid following a 2 minute silence and a service of Remembrance led by Rev. David Rice.

 We would like to thank all those who participated and attended the service to remember and reflect.

 Photograph Credit for the Remembrance Service photograph to Stuart Emmerson (The Wallingford Project)

 Wallingford's War Memorial